Have you noticed some yellowish earwax coming out of your baby’s ears? Are you wondering if it’s safe to use a cotton

 It might be worth mentioning to your pediatrician if you often see earwax oozing from your baby’s ear.
-When a pediatrician inspects your baby’s ears, he or she can quickly tell if there is too much wax.
+When a pediatrician inspects your baby’s ears, they can quickly tell if there is too much wax.

-If the doctor can see through the wax and into the eardrum, then your baby’s ears are fine.
-However, if the wax is clogging up the view, he or she will likely recommend that you use some type of drops.
+If the doctor can see through the wax and into the eardrum, your baby’s ears are fine.
+However, if the wax is clogging up the view, the doctor will likely recommend that you use some drops.